Skip to content

 Robin Welch

-Robin Welch had a unique and varied background, at least as far as British potters are concerned.
-His first real introduction to pottery was while he was studying for a Diploma in Art & Design at the Penzance School of Art, where he met Michael Leach, Bernard’s youngest son, who was his tutor there.
-Originally he had been more interested in sculpture, but began to take up pottery under the tutelage of Michael, and soon started to work at the Leach Pottery at weekends and during holidays.
+Robin Welch (1936–2019) was a celebrated British ceramicist with a unique and varied career.
+His first real introduction to pottery came while studying for a Diploma in Art & Design at Penzance School of Art, where he was taught by Michael Leach, Bernard Leach’s youngest son.
+Originally focused on sculpture, Welch began exploring pottery under Michael’s guidance and soon started working at the Leach Pottery on weekends and during holidays.

-Robin then spent a year at the Central School of Art in London, before he set up his first pottery, followed by a second in Australia, where he stayed for three years.
-Upon his return to England in 1965 he set up Stradbroke Pottery, where he was based until his death in 2019.
-It was there that he developed his distinctive thrown, coiled and slab-built forms.
+He went on to spend a year at the Central School of Art in London before establishing his first pottery, followed by a second in Australia, where he lived and worked for three years.
+Upon returning to England in 1965, he founded Stradbroke Pottery, where he remained for the rest of his career.
+It was at Stradbroke that Welch developed his distinctive style, combining thrown, coiled, and slab-built forms.
+He experimented extensively with materials and glazes, and his larger pieces were both thrown and hand-built to achieve the desired height and form.

-Examples of Robin Welch’s work are found in many public collections in the UK, such as the Victoria & Albert Museum in London, as well as in Australia and the Netherlands.
-He exhibited widely, had been craftsman in residence at Monasa University, New York State College of Art and Indiana University, and designed shapes for Denby, Midwinter, Rose of England Bone China and Wedgewood.
+Welch exhibited widely and his work is held in public collections in the UK, including the Victoria & Albert Museum in London, as well as in Australia and the Netherlands.
+He was craftsman-in-residence at Monash University, New York State College of Art, and Indiana University, and designed shapes for prominent manufacturers including Denby, Midwinter, Rose of England Bone China, and Wedgwood.